zeets13/zeets13/README.md

 # Hi there, I'm Jarifa 👋

-🎓 Computer Science & Engineering student at **Jagannath University, Bangladesh**

-I'm passionate about building software that is not only functional but also enjoyable to use.
+Passionate about building software that is not only functional but also enjoyable to use.
 From developing web applications to finding bugs in application, I enjoy solving problems and learning new technologies along the way.

 ---